ErnestLeslie/HealthBuddy/Documentation/AES/README.md

 Simple and flexible database system makes the storing and displaying data on webapp simple and viable.

 <b> External </b> <br/>
 Alexa development tutorials(https://developer.amazon.com/alexa) <br/>
 Code Academy <br/>
 DynamoDb( http://docs.aws.amazon.com/amazondynamodb) <br/>

-<b> Reflection </b> <br/>
+<b> Personal Reflections </b> <br/>
-This FYPJ exposed me to a new type of technology which i think is what will begin the next stage of technology.
+"This FYPJ exposed me to a new type of technology which i think is what will begin the next stage of technology.
 Learning a new language and using a new Developer platform was a good way to learn about how alexa works and how amazon provides all these services so that almsot anyone can use it to create and try out a new alexa skill.
-As someone who cans ay that he is weak in coding this project made me interested in learning more about this kind of technology. -Nevain D(154408J)
+As someone who cans ay that he is weak in coding this project made me interested in learning more about this kind of technology."
+<br/> <b>- Nevain D(154408J) </b>